 Prickly pear cactus fruit can vary from golden orange and green to hot pink.

-You could technically swallow the little seeds, but do not bite them.
+You could technically swallow the little seeds but do not bite them.
 They are rock-hard.
-It is best to strain the cactus pear fruit to remove all of the seeds.
+It is best to strain the cactus pear fruit to remove all seeds.

-This homemade cactus pear syrup will keep up to a week in the refrigerator.
+This homemade cactus pear syrup will last a week in the refrigerator.

 I store my prickly pear syrup in an air-tight jar.
 You can also keep it in an air-tight storage container.